CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

 Note
 ----

-Bidirectional flows are now currently supported by UniRec, therefore, biflow records are automatically split into two unidirectional flow records during conversion.
+Bidirectional flows are not currently supported by UniRec, therefore, biflow records are automatically split into two unidirectional flow records during conversion.

 When multiple IPFIX Information Elements are mapped to the same UniRec field and those IPFIX fields